Athe-kunal/AD-Finance-Agent/README.md

 In this repo, we are building a bot that can mimic the style of Prof. Aswath Damodaran based on his YouTube lectures and textbooks.
 Here, we are working on three techniques, Retrieval-Augmented Generation (RAG), Hypothetical document embeddings (HyDE) and Modified HyDE, which is a novel concept of finetuning a decoder-only model on our raw data followed by HyDE from the generated answer.
 It is a research question that we are looking to explore.

+The vector database are stored [here](https://drive.google.com/file/d/1TG3A25Phy9xx-N7VMc55dqjgqS9PuEYJ/view?usp=drivesdk).
+You can download from here and place the two folders inside the VectorDB, named
+AD-DB-LARGE AND AD-DB-SMALL, and store it inside the rag folder

 ### Environment Setup

 **Create**